Freedom From Religion Foundation v. Lehigh County

 Images of historic significance are common on the seals and flags of states, counties, and towns across America.
 New Mexico’s flag has a single image: the sacred sun symbol of the Zia Native American tribe.
 Louisiana’s flag has a symbol of a pelican with a bleeding heart that feeds its hatchlings, a symbol long used to illustrate how Christians are nourished by the Eucharist and reflecting the early French Catholic influence in the Louisiana Territory.
 Utah’s flag and seal have images recalling the Mormon pioneers.
 And many seals and flags in the American southwest have images of friars and mission churches reflecting the early influence of Spanish Catholics in that region.

+In September 2017, a federal district judge issued an opinion noting that Lehigh County’s seal complies with the actual text of the First Amendment and with the intent of the founding fathers, who wanted to protect citizens from having to worship against their will or pay for churches they didn’t like, but never intended to strip every reference to religion from the public square.
+The court thought the case should be “cut and dry” for the county.
 But instead of applying the actual text and meaning of the First Amendment, the court felt bound by an old Supreme Court case, Lemon v.
 Kurtzman, which requires courts to guess whether the government is trying to “endorse” religion whenever it mentions God or religion.
 Thanks to Lemon, the courts are flooded with cases challenging “In God We Trust” on our coins, the phrase “Under God” in the pledge of allegiance, prayers in public meetings, and the countless religious images on state and federal buildings, flags, seals, and war memorials.